 This study had several strengths.
 First, it was conducted based on a nationally representative survey employing standardized procedures and strict quality control measures, resulting in reliable analytical data.
 Second, categorical analysis and RCS models were used to refine the relationship between dry or humid environments and CVD.
-Third, followup data confirmed the accuracy of the, considering the individual characteristics of the sample and controlling for confounding factors.
+Third, follow-up data confirmed the accuracy of the, considering the individual characteristics of the sample and controlling for confounding factors.
 Finally, a humidity data assessment was obtained from the NMIC of the CMA, which has a high spatial resolution, considerably enhancing the study accuracy.
 However, some limitations require consideration.
-First, a bias may have been introduced in the study, as information on participant characteristics was available only at baseline.
-Second, despite accounting for several confounding factors in our analyses, residual unmeasured covariates may have affected CVD occurrence.
-Third, indoor and outdoor humidity differed, and individual exposure varied with indoor ventilation and activity.
-However, such ecological fallacies cannot be avoided and may have influenced the results to some extent.
-Finally, changes in residential address during the follow-up period were not considered in this study, which may have caused a bias in the results.
+First, a bias may have been introduced in the information study, as on participant